swentel/indieweb/README.md

   - store location coordinates
 - Auto-create comments from 'in-reply-to'
 - Reply on comments and send webmention
-- Feeds: microformats, atom and jf2
+- Feeds: microformats and jf2
 - Send a micropub post to Aperture on incoming webmentions
 - WebSub PuSH 0.4 for publishing and subscribing
 - Fetch post context for content or microsub items